timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 py Cluster_approaches.py
 ```

-The results are visualized in the following scatter plot:
+The distance matrix together with the clustering visualized in the following scatter plot (see `Scatter_approachey_by_distance.py`):

 ![distance scatter plot](distance/approach_scatter.svg)).

+The plot approximates the position of each approach relative to the others by using the distance matrix.
+It cannot be exact but paints a good overall picture.

 ### Jaccard distance matrix (clustering input)